s-kovacevic/ttt/README.md

 2. Install requirements `pip3 install -r requirements.txt`
 3. Run the app `python3 app.py` (`--debug` is optional if you want to run in debug mode)

+I am using TinyDB to make running this app as easy as possible.